 Credit card issuers and third-party companies set the terms and conditions of the best rewards programs in Canada – including whether or not you can keep your points after cancelling a credit card.

-As a rule of thumb, if you only earn points by using a specific credit card, you probably can’t.
-But if you earn points by using multiple payment methods at a certain store, you probably can.
+As a rule of thumb, if you only earn points by using a specific credit card, you probably won’t be able to keep them.
+However, if you earn points by using a credit card tied to a third-party point system, such as Aeroplan, then you likely can.

 Credit card rewards programs